joostvanrijsinge/tmx_poc/tmx_poc/README.md

 ### Dependencies
-In order to clone the repository with the RapidXML submodule, either clone the repo with the `--recursive` flag, or perform the following steps after a refular clone.
+In order to clone the repository with the RapidXML submodule, either clone the repo with the `--recursive` flag, or perform the following steps after a regular clone.

 ```